[British Museum Catalogue of Greek Coins, Central Greece—by B. V. Head, 1884.

 Unless the two pellets on these coins are meaningless, which is very improbable, they must be marks of value indicating that the so-called tetradrachms of circ.
 266 grs. were in the sixth century didrachms and not tetradrachms.
 This appears to have been also the case at Athens before the reduction by half in the weight of the Attic silver unit of account effected by Hippias.
 See infra under Athens.
 Cf. also the silver coins of Etruria (p.
 13 sq., supra), where a corresponding change in the nomen- clature of the denominations is noticeable.

-Gorgon-head (Fig. 204).
-Incuse square, within which Bull’s head, facing.
+Gorgon-head (Fig. 204). | Incuse square, within which Bull’s head,

+Bull’s head, facing.
 [Brit.
 Mus.
 Guide, Pl.
-V. 23.]
+V. 23.] |

 Id., diagonally divided.
+AR Didr.

 The Gorgoneion and Bull’s head may be symbols of the worship of Artemis Amarysia, a Moon-goddess (?) whose sanctuary near Eretria remained, down to a late date, a kind of Amphictyonic centre for all central and southern Euboea.

 The new issue of Eretrian coins, which probably begins about B.C.
 511 (Babelon, Traité, p.
 685), is marked by a change of fabric.
-From this time the pieces are thinner, flatter, and more spread, and are distinguished by the letters E or ER (B. M. C., Cent.
+From this time the pieces are thinner, flatter, and more spread, and are distinguished by the letters or R (B. M. C., Cent.
 Gr., Pl.
 XXIII.
 1-6).
 This series probably came to an end in B.C.
 490, when Eretria was destroyed and its inhabitants sold into slavery by the Persian generals Datis and Artaphernes.
 The city was, however, shortly afterwards restored, for it took part in the battles of Artemisium, Salamis, and Plataea.

-Cow scratching herself; on her back a swallow.
-Octopus in incuse square.
+Cow scratching herself; on her back a swallow. | Octopus in incuse square.
+AR Tetradr.

 (Fig. 205.)

-Id.; no swallow.
-Id.
+Id.; no swallow. | Id.
+AR Didr.

+Id. | Id.
 AR Dr.

-Head of bull or cow, facing.
-Id.
+Head of bull or cow, facing. | Id.
+AR Diob., Obol, and ½ Obol.

+Gorgon-head.
 [B. M. C., Cent.
 Gr., Pl.
 XXIII.
-8.]
+8.] |

-Forepart of horse springing from rock, in incuse square.
+Forepart of horse springing from rock,

 The octopus or cuttle-fish (τευφις) was the well-known and recognized device or παρασημον of the town of Eretria, just as the owl was of Athens; for Themistocles, on one occasion, mockingly compared the Eretrians to cuttle-fish: τους δε ‘Ερετριεις επισκοπτον ελεγεν οσπερ τευφιδας μαχαιραν μεν εχειν καρδιαν δε μη εχειν (Plut.
 Apophth.
 Reg. et Imp.
 (Themist.), xiv; also Vita Themist., xi).